mzrayfield/Resetting-a-password-in-Active-Directory/README.md

 <img src="https://i.imgur.com/l8RMnk1.jpeg" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Login to the domain controller as an admin and go to Active Directory users.
+Login to the domain controller as an admin and go to the Active Directory users and computers application.
 </p>
 <br />